Donald Trump Wants To Use Nuclear Weapons To Stop Hurricanes From Hitting The United States, ‘Axios’ Reports

 — Natalie Martinez (@natijomartinez) August 25, 2019

-The first problem, with the “nuking hurricanes” plan, the NOAA explains, would be the deadly radioactive fallout, which “would fairly quickly move with the tradewinds to affect land areas.”
+The first problem with the “nuking hurricanes” plan, the NOAA explains, would be the deadly radioactive fallout, which “would fairly quickly move with the tradewinds to affect land areas.”
 In other words, even if the hurricane were prevented from wreaking devastation on the U.S. mainland, radioactivity would.

-But the NOAA also explains that even a nuclear explosion would be unlikely to produce enough force to significantly weaken a major hurricane, due to the fact that shock waves from any explosion move away from the epicenter faster than the speed of sound.
+But the NOAA also explains that a nuclear explosion would be unlikely to produce enough force to significantly weaken a major hurricane, due to the fact that shock waves from any explosion move away from the epicenter faster than the speed of sound.
 That means not enough air pressure would be affected inside the hurricane itself to even bring a Category 5 hurricane down to the strength of a Category 2.

 This sounds like a snarky question but I swear it’s serious: who will be the first congressional republican to publicly support nuking hurricanes?